warenya/demo-repo/README.md

 ## Local Development

-1. Open index.html in your browser.
+1. Open index.html in your web browser.